JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsX/jsopx.BridgeTooFar/Master/p1/v1/Includes/Common/Excerpt-Project-Description.md

 This project focuses on managing static assets and their distribution across the different client-side and server-side applications.
-It ensures a clean separation of concerns, particularly around asset management.
+It ensures a clean separation of concerns, particularly around documentation & asset management.